Are you ready to sell at a craft show?

 11. Stay Positive – Sometimes shows are slow.
 The weather may be bad or there is something else happening in the area that draws the crowds away.
 It can be discouraging to sit (and sit and sit) with no activity but that happens.
 Not every show is a huge success.
 But there will be people and they can feel your energy so stay positive, stay smiling and hand out those business cards, collect email addresses, chat with your vendor neighbor.
 You are getting out there and gaining experience.

-13. Have a Email Signup list – Email is not dead, far from it.
+13. Have an Email Signup list – Email is not dead, far from it.
 Start collecting names and email addresses too.
 These folks want to hear from you so email them at least once a month.
 I always say “Out of sight, out of mind”.
 If you pop into their email every once in a while it will remind them of you and your product.
+I personally use Mailchimp.
+It’s free up to 2000 emails and it’s really easy.

 14. Most importantly, Have Fun with it.
 Shows can be fun as well as profitable.
 If you are just starting out keep these tips in mind and add them a step at a time.
 Case future shows to see how they are run and the quality of the vendors.
 Space them accordingly so that you have enough product made!